-Condor Capital Management’s 2014/15 Ski Season Wrap-Up: Disappointing Weather Triggers a Nationwide Plunge in Skier Visits
+Condor Capital Wealth Management’s 2014/15 Ski Season Wrap-Up: Disappointing Weather Triggers a Nationwide Plunge in Skier Visits

 Across the board, skier visits were up early on in October/November thanks to some early season snowstorms and in January as snow began accumulating around the holidays.
 Alternatively, visits plunged during every other month of the season, with particular weakness appearing in the later months as many western resorts closed early.
 Regionally, on a year-over-year basis, results were consistently negative, but the severity of the declines varied drastically.
 As released by the NSAA, skier visits slipped slightly in the Northeast and Rocky Mountain regions by 0.8% and 2.1%, respectively, while plummeting by 6.4% in the Pacific Southwest, 9.3% in the Midwest, and 36.3% in the Pacific Northwest.
 Fascinatingly, the conditions causing these declines also diverged.
 In the Midwest, frigid temperatures made it too cold for many locals to justify trips to the slopes, while a lack of cold weather left many resorts in the Pacific Northwest empty.
 By that same token, blizzard-like conditions restricted skiers from making it to the slopes in the Northeast, while an extreme drought in the Southwest left many resorts bone dry.